spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-ntfy.md

 ## Troubleshooting

-First check that the matrix client app you are using supports UnifiedPush.
+First check that the Matrix client app you are using supports UnifiedPush.
 There may well be different variants of the app.

 Set the ntfy server's log level to 'DEBUG', as shown in the example settings above, and watch the server's logs with `sudo journalctl -fu matrix-ntfy`.

 To check if UnifiedPush is correctly configured on the client device, look at "Settings -> Notifications -> Notification Targets" in Element-Android or SchildiChat, or "Settings -> Notifications -> Devices" in FluffyChat.
-There should be one entry for each matrix client app that has enabled push notifications, and when that client is using UnifiedPush you should see a URL that begins with your ntfy server's URL.
+There should be one entry for each Matrix client app that has enabled push notifications, and when that client is using UnifiedPush you should see a URL that begins with your ntfy server's URL.

 In the "Notification Targets" screen in Element-Android or SchildiChat, two relevant URLs are shown, "push\_key" and "Url", and both should begin with your ntfy server's URL.
 If "push\_key" shows your server but "Url" shows an external server such as `up.schildi.chat` then push notifications will still work but are being routed through that external server before they reach your ntfy server.
 To rectify that, in SchildiChat (at least around version 1.4.20.sc55) you must enable the `Force custom push gateway` setting as described in the "Usage" section above.